Toyin Raji

 Toyin Enitan Raji (born c.
 1972) is a Nigerian former actress and beauty pageant titleholder.

-She was crowned Most Beautiful Girl in Nigeria 1995 and represented her country at the Miss Universe 1995 pageant in Windoek, Namibia and at the Miss World 1995 pageant held in Sun City, South Africa.
+She was crowned Most Beautiful Girl in Nigeria 1995 and represented her country at the Miss Universe 1995 pageant in Windhoek, Namibia and at the Miss World 1995 pageant held in Sun City, South Africa.
 Raji distinguished herself as Nigeria’s representative at the Miss Universe 1995 pageant in Namibia, finishing in 11th place.
 Miss South Africa had finished in 10th to deny Raji the chance of becoming Nigeria’s first Miss Universe semi–finalist, although she was awarded the "Miss Congeniality" prize.

 In 1995, when Raji went to South Africa for the Miss World contest, she was forced to withdraw following political controversy over Sani Abacha’s decision to execute nine civil rights activists in Nigeria.
 However, she was awarded the "Miss Personality" prize.

 Miss Universe 1995

 As the official representative of Nigeria to the Miss Universe 1995 pageant, broadcast live from Windhoek, Namibia on 12 May 1995, Raji placed 11th overall in the preliminary competition, 7th in a preliminary interview, and 12th in a swimsuit, barely missing the semi-finals by five-hundredths of a point.

 Augustine Masilela of South Africa took the 10th place ahead of Raji, preventing her from placing and becoming Nigeria's first Miss Universe semi-finalist.
 Nonetheless, Raji received the Congeniality award, voted by her fellow contestants.